maybebyte/anthesis/nixos.md

 (hey, just because I'm paranoid doesn't mean they aren't out to get me), I need my system to have secure defaults.
 Security is often eschewed in favor of new features because the reward for good security is 'nothing.'
-No intrusions happen, no damage is sustained, and services don't go down.
+No intrusions happen, no damage is sustained, and no services go down.
 The benefit of good security is often more about what doesn't happen rather than what does.